sofiaoreis/navqdsl/README.md

 ###How to run the project:

 Download the 3NAVQDSL.jar, open the terminal and run java -jar 3NAVQDSL.jar in the folder where you saved the jar.
-After that you can test some queries presented in the examples point.
+Then test some queries presented in the examples point.

 ###DEALING WITH SYNTACTIC ERRORS: